The Shame of Temu

 Again, how can this be possible?
 This one’s sold by YSQZ, the sort of user name hacked out in a couple of angry keyboard taps.
 Go deeper and you see this guy’s focus is on the party market with his birthday and Christmas banners.

-And what these people don’t understand with their vapid interpretations of culture, is that they are doing immeasurable harm to an industry that prides itself on authenticity, where the act of laying down a painting, is to communicate a dreaming, that the artist has been handed to nurture and communicate.
+And what these people don’t understand with their vapid interpretations of culture, is that they are doing immeasurable harm to an industry that prides itself on authenticity, where the act of laying down a painting, is to communicate a dreaming that the artist has been handed to nurture over generations and to keep alive.

 Let’s stop for a second.
 Pointillism?